Galactic magnetic fields I. Theoretical model and scaling relations: Magnetic field model

 Spiral galaxies also contain magnetic field components that are coherent on scales up to the system size.
 This large-scale component (sometimes called the mean or regular field) can generally be explained by appealing to mean-field dynamo action \citep{Beck+19}.
 Below we apply $\alpha$-$\Omega$ dynamo theory including a nonlinear backreaction that quenches the dynamo and leads to saturation \citep{Pouquet+76,Krause+Radler80,Kleeorin+Ruzmaikin82,Ruzmaikin+88, Blackman+Field02,Radler+03,Brandenburg+Subramanian05a,Shukurov+06, Subramanian+Brandenburg06,Sur+07b,Chamandy+14b,Gopalakrishnan+Subramanian23}.

-We make use of an analytic solution of the mean-field dynamo equations that are averaged over $z$ and neglect temporal and azimuthal derivatives.
+We make use of an analytic steady-state solution of the mean-field dynamo equations that assumes a thin disc and employs the no-$z$ approximation to replace $z$-derivatives by divisions by $h(r)$, with coefficients chosen to produce good agreement with solutions that retain the $z$-dependence \citep{Subramanian+Mestel93,Moss95,Phillips01,Chamandy+14b}.
 General expressions that allow for a finite mean vertical velocity are derived in \citet{Chamandy+14b} and can be found in Section~\ref{sec:outflow}.
 In the absence of mean vertical outflow or inflow, the strength of the mean magnetic field in the saturated state is given by

-where $K$ is a factor of order $0.1$--$1$ that accounts for theoretical uncertainty \citep{Chamandy+Singh18}, $D$ is the dynamo number, subscripts `k' and `c' refer to the kinematic ($\Bbar\ll B\eq$) and critical (no growth or decay) values, and $D\kin>D\crit$ (supercritical dynamo); if $D\kin\le D\crit$ then we instead adopt $\Bbar=0$.
+where $K$ is a factor of order $0.1$--$1$ that accounts for theoretical uncertainty \citep{Chamandy+Singh18}, $D$ is the dynamo number, subscripts `k' and `c' refer to the kinematic ($\Bbar\ll B\eq$) and critical (no growth or decay) values, and $D>D\crit$ (supercritical dynamo); if $D\le D\crit$ then we instead adopt $\Bbar=0$.
 The critical dynamo number is given by

 and the kinematic dynamo number by

 with Reynolds-type dimensionless numbers

 where